ajtudela/sicks300_2/README.md

 **Keywords:** ROS2, laser, driver, sick s300, lifecycle

-The sicks300_2 package has been tested under [ROS2] Humble on [Ubuntu] 22.04. but ported to ROS2.
+The sicks300_2 package has been tested under [ROS2] Jazzy on [Ubuntu] 24.04. but ported to ROS2.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## S300 Configuration
 Here are a few notes about how to best configure the S300: